Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/overview.md

 Creating verifiable documents is the fundamental feature of the OpenAttestation (OA) framework.

-In this quick start guide, you will be learn to deploy a verifiable document.
+In this quick start guide, you will learn how to deploy a verifiable document.

 ## Goal